Actively Recruiting

 - Unstable cardiac arrhythmias

-- Presence of pneumothorax or pneumomediastinum
+- Pneumothorax or pneumomediastinum

 - Right-sided heart failure or severe pulmonary hypertension

-- Neurologic conditions associated with a risk of intracranial hypertension
+- Neurologic conditions that risk intracranial hypertension

 - Use of extracorporeal membrane oxygenation (ECMO)

-- Decision to withhold life-sustaining treatment or palliative care.
+- Decision to withhold life-sustaining treatment or palliative care

-- Moribund status with an expected survival of less than 24 hours.
+- Expected survival less than 24 hours

 - Refusal to provide informed consent